SwiftSeal/resistify/README.md

 ## Installation

+Resistify is available on Conda.
 To get started with Resistify, simply run:

-`mamba install resistify`
+`conda install resistify`

 Resistify requires `biopython` and `scikit-learn==0.24.2`.
 It also requires `hmmsearch` and `jackhmmer` - install these [via conda](https://anaconda.org/bioconda/hmmer) or any other means.
-I'd recommend creating an environment for it specifically, as scikit-learn dependencies are a bit busted:
+I'd recommend creating an environment for it specifically, as scikit-learn dependencies are a bit busted...

 Alternatively, you can use:

 ```
-mamba create -n resistify python==3.9 pip hmmer
+conda create -n resistify python==3.9 pip hmmer
 pip install resistify
 ```